Master of Science in Taxation

 Students eligible for internship credit must have no tax experience, have taken at least 5 courses in the tax program and maintained a 3.0 GPA.

-Graduates of the MS in Taxation Program will:
+Graduates of the Master of Science in Taxation Program will:

 - Be able to identify tax issues, research and effectively communicate the results.